dotnet/samples/msbuild/rest-api-client-generation/README.md

 NSwag code generation is possible to be used from MSBuild, by [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild)

 The complete code version is in this PetReaderExecTaskExample folder, you can download and take a look.
-Anyway, we are going to go through step by step and explain some concept on the way.
+Anyway, we are going to go through step by step and explain some concepts on the way.

 - We are going to create a new console application on Visual Studio named PetReaderExecTaskExample.
-We use net6.0.
+We use .NET 6.0.
 - Create another project in the same solution: PetShopRestClient (This is going to contain the generated client as a Library).
 We use netstandard 2.1.
 The generated client doesn't compile on netstandard 2.0.
 - Go to the PetReaderExecTaskExample project, and add a project dependence to PetShopRestClient project.
 - On PetShopRestClient, include the following NuGet packages